telescopeuser/rnd/uat_wechat/README.md

 ### 选择1：下载使用酷豆虚拟机
 ### Option 1: Use a Virtual Machine to run in your own computer (Difficulty level: Easy, like being a boss)
-* Download a virtual machine (VM about 1.5 GB), which contains this workshop notebook.
+* Download a pre-configurated virtual machine, which contains all environment setup and workshop notebooks.
 [Download Link to be announced]
 * Start the VM using Virtualbox.
 Virtualbox free download: https://www.virtualbox.org/wiki/Downloads
 * Open a web browser, go to url: